Haute not hippie: 5 eco-luxe home brands you’ll love

 Can something be beautiful and kind the planet?
 Hell yes.
 Gone are the days when eco-conscious fashion and homewares have a whiff of lentils and feel rougher than a pair of jute knickers.
 Today it’s less hippie and more haute.
 The killer combo of technology and creativity has seen phenomenal shift in attitude from designers and shoppers are feeling the love for the planet too – largely because it looks so good.

 But where do you begin?
 No need to spend hours going down a Google rabbit hole, I’ve discovered 5 eco-friendly, ethical brands with products that look as fab as your conscience will feel in Reading.
-Field & Hawken – a new homeware and furniture store just outside the town centre – is fully committed to the cause.
+Field & Hawken is a homeware and furniture store just outside the town centre that’s fully committed to the cause.

 We’ve all come to realise that plastic is not so fantastic.
 A shocking 35 billion plastic bottles find their way into our seas each year and over 90% of all marine birds having plastic deposits in their stomachs.
 Thanks to Tasha and Barney Green of Devon-based Weaver Green, they’ve created Scandinavian and Asian-inspired throws, rugs, dog beds and bags, made out of single use plastic bottles and repurposed into soft textiles that can be used indoors or outdoors.

 The genius bit, is that the entire range is washable and immunes to muddy paw prints, crayons and red wine *hic*, so you have more than half a chance to have a nice home and allow the chaos of family life to continue.
-The throws are pretty big and priced at a reasonable £45, the dog beds are £150 and the bags are from £45.
+The throws are pretty big and priced at a reasonable £45 and the rugs start at £138.
 That’s said, if they practically indestructible, so worth paying.

 RAINE & HUMBLE